 Majors and minors in Art History

 How do you major in art history?
 You need to take eight courses in art history and two in studio art.
 There are more specific requirements that are designed to let you sample a range of periods and cultures.
 You are also required to take a course in methodology and a seminar on a special topic.
-Please click here for more details or make an appointment to talk to someone on the faculty.

 What about a minor?
 A minor in art history requires five courses: four in art history and one in studio art.
 No special requirements here—just choose four art history courses that interest you.